Mivik/bijou/docs/design.md

 ## `RawFileSystem`

 `RawFileSystem` is the abstraction of the underlying storage.
-It does not account for encryption, filenames, directory structure, etc. It just simply stores file contents and metadata by `FileId`.
-Bijou requires `RawFileMeta` to be stored for each file, which contains three fields: file size, modification time and access time.
+It does not account for encryption, filenames, directory structure, etc. It just simply stores file contents by `FileId`.
+In addition, Bijou requires `RawFileMeta` to be stored for each file, which contains three fields: file size, modification time and access time.

 Here lists some implementations: